zhernick/UnitySCripts/README.md

 # UnityScripts
-It will be my saved scripts to use it later in my others porjects
+It will be my scripts to use it later in my others porjects